LifHoshi/tp/docs/DeveloperGuide.md

 ### Track a person owing money

-In order to better manage a CCA, we create a functionality that allows EXCO to set up the amount of money a person owes.
-An example command is `owe 1 m/10.00`.
+In order to better manage a CCA, we created a functionality that allows executive committee members to track the amount of money a person owes.
+Take for example this command `owe 1 m/10.00`.
-This means that the first person shown in the list will have an owe of $10.00.
+As a result of this command, the first person listed will now owe $10.00.
-The general steps are:
+The general process is as follows:

-1. Check the current list of contacts to see whether the list is `null` or not.
+1. Check if the current list of contacts is empty.
-2. If it is `null`, throw an exception, otherwise validate the index.
+2. If it is empty, throw an exception, otherwise check if the provided index is valid.
-3. Lastly, validate the amount, we make sure that the amount owed cannot be blank, negative, or more than 2 decimal places.
+3. Lastly, check if the amount number is valid, the amount number is not allowed to be empty, negative, or have more than 2 decimals.

-If all of the parameters provided are valid, then the person shown on the list will successfully update the amount of user typed.
-Otherwise, the CCA Manager will show the corresponding warnings.
+If all the parameters provided are valid, the person shown on the list will successfully be updated the amount provided by the user.
+Otherwise, CCA Manager will display corresponding warnings.

 ### Payment splitting